 IS OUR WATER SYSTEM MEETING OTHER RULES THAT GOVERN OPERATIONS?

-During 2022, our system was in compliance with applicable State drinking water operating, monitoring and reporting requirements.
+During 2023, our system was in compliance with applicable State drinking water operating, monitoring and reporting requirements with the exception of SOC monitoring incomplete due to SOC waiver not renewed.

 Waivers